Updated constraints from the effective field theory analysis of BOSS power spectrum on Early Dark Energy: Introduction

 Although these effects are certainly relevant in constraining EDE, the original interpretation of the additional constraining power suggested in Refs.~\cite{DAmico:2020ods,Ivanov:2020ril} was disputed in Refs.~\cite{Smith:2020rxx,Murgia:2020ryi}.
-There, it was argued that the apparent constraining power from the BOSS full-shape analysis may be artificially amplified by (i) the impact of the prior volume artificially favoring $\Lambda$CDM in the Bayesian context (later verified with a profile likelihood approach\footnote{For further discussion about the mitigation of projection and prior volume effect, see Ref.~\cite{Gomez-Valent:2022hkb}.} \cite{Herold:2021ksg,Reeves:2022aoi}); (ii) a potential $\sim 20\%$ mismatch in the overall amplitude (typically parameterized by the primordial power spectrum amplitude $A_s$) between BOSS and \Planck, rather than additional constraints on $\omega_{\rm cdm}$.
+There, it was argued that the apparent constraining power from the BOSS full-shape analysis may be artificially amplified by (i) the impact of the prior volume artificially favoring $\Lambda$CDM in the Bayesian context (later verified with a profile likelihood approach\footnote{For further discussion about the mitigation of projection and prior volume effect, see Ref.~\cite{Gomez-Valent:2022hkb}.} \cite{Herold:2021ksg,Reeves:2022aoi}); (ii) a potential $\sim 20\%$ mismatch in the overall amplitude (typically parametrized by the primordial power spectrum amplitude $A_s$) between BOSS and \Planck, rather than additional constraints on $\omega_{\rm cdm}$.
+In parallel, it had already been pointed out in Ref.~\cite{Niedermann:2020qbw} that the effective field theory of LSS applied to BOSS data does not rule out the new EDE model.

-In App.~\ref{app:normalization}, we explore the impact of the correction to the normalization of the BOSS data window function within $\Lambda$CDM, and show that it leads to a $1\sigma$ shift upwards in the value of $A_s$, now in better agreement with {\it Planck}.~\footnote{Note that in our companion paper~\cite{Paper1}, we argue that the remaining difference on the amplitude might be explained by projection effects from the prior volume associated to the marginalization of the EFT parameters. } Given that previous analyses, e.g. Refs.~\cite{DAmico:2020ods,Ivanov:2020ril}, have used the measurements inconsistently normalized between the power spectrum and the window function (as already acknowledged in Ref.~\cite{Philcox:2022sgj} for their previous analyses), the constraints from EDE are expected to change with these corrected BOSS measurements.
+In App.~\ref{app:normalization}, we explore the impact of the correction to the normalization of the BOSS data window function within $\Lambda$CDM and show that it leads to a $1\sigma$ shift upward in the value of $A_s$, now in better agreement with {\it Planck}.~\footnote{Note that, in our companion paper~\cite{Simon:2022lde}, we argue that the remaining difference on the amplitude might be explained by projection effects from the prior volume associated with the marginalization of the EFT parameters. } Given that previous analyses, \emph{e.g.}, Refs.~\cite{DAmico:2020ods,Ivanov:2020ril}, have used the measurements inconsistently normalized between the power spectrum and the window function (as already acknowledged in Ref.~\cite{Philcox:2022sgj} for their previous analyses), the constraints from EDE are expected to change with these corrected BOSS measurements.
 While Refs.~\cite{DAmico:2020ods,Ivanov:2020ril} concluded that the BOSS data, combined with {\it Planck} data, disfavored the EDE model as a potential candidate to solve the $H_0$ tension, we find here that the conclusions reached strongly depend on the normalization of the window functions used in the BOSS measurements.